Regine-Makonga/Los-Angeles-Crime-Data-Analysis-Project/README.md

 - [References](#references)
 ### Project Overview
 ---
 Welcome to the Los Angeles crime analysis project!
 This project is focuses on analyzing crimes that occurred in Los Angeles from 2020 to 2024.
-The aim of this project to provide the stastical insights and trends regarding  crimes that occurre in Los Angeles in order to support the police department operations and development of crime prevention initiatives.
+The aim of this project is to provide the stastical insights and trends regarding  crimes that occurre in Los Angeles, in order to support the police department operations and development of crime prevention initiatives.